ctrlcctrlv/rink.7/Rink-Manual.md

 <a name="expressions.division" />
 ## Division
 ```
-> 10 km / (5 m)
+> 10 km / 5 m
 2000 (dimensionless)
+> 1|2 m
+0.5 m (length)
 ```

-Division currently has the same precedence as multiplication, and is evaluated left to right.
+There are two division operators, for separate purposes. `/` has lower precedence than multiplication, and is used mainly for separating two halves of an entire expression. `|` has higher precedence than multiplication, and is used mainly for fractions of integers.

 <a name="expressions.addition" />
 ## Addition, Subtraction